idris-lang/Idris-dev/docs/proofs/patterns.rst

 of the ``Num`` typeclass.
 So we know that ``k = plus k 0``, but how do we use this to update the goal to ``S k = S k``?

-To achieve this, provides a ``replace`` function as part of the prelude:
+To achieve this, Idris provides a ``replace`` function as part of the
+prelude:

 .. code-block:: idris